chanyoonzhu/leetcode-python/index.md

 ## Union Find
 - algorithm: union find by rank (assign node with higher rank as parent of a connected group)
 - problem:
-    - find connected groups: 305-Number of Islands II(hard); 323-Number of Connected Components in an Undirected Graph; 803-Bricks Falling When Hit (hard); 1722-Minimize Hamming Distance After Swap Operations (implicit); 952-Largest Component Size by Common Factor; 1970-Last Day Where You Can Still Cross
+    - find connected groups: 305-Number of Islands II(hard); 323-Number of Connected Components in an Undirected Graph; 803-Bricks Falling When Hit (hard); 1722-Minimize Hamming Distance After Swap Operations (implicit); 952-Largest Component Size by Common Factor; 1970-Last Day Where You Can Still Cross; 1998-GCD Sort of an Array
     - operation chaining: 399-Evaluate Division

 ## Other